Ventern-gtr/FakeOculusMenu/README.md

 FakeOculusMenu is a mod to prove your on quest and stop the cheating allegations you can enable the fake menu by clicking A and X on your quest controllers or if on steam just figure it out

+# Read Me
+i am not the owner of this mod i did not make it i just modified version of it with loader support if you are the owner of this mod dm me for removal and or credit for it

 # My discord
 https://discord.gg/D9fRUyt63T